I'm a provider

-DESCRIPTIONRadiofrequency energy is a commonly used surgical tool that has been used for tissue ablation and more recently for tissue remodeling.
-Radiofrequency energy (via the SeccaTM System) has been investigated as a treatment of gastroesophageal reflux disease (GERD), i.e. the Stretta procedure, in which radiofrequency lesions are designed to alter the biomechanics of the lower esophageal sphincter.
-Other treatments include orthopedic procedures to remodel the joint capsule, or in an intradiscal electrothermal annuloplasty (IDET) procedure, where the treatment is intended in part to modify and strengthen the disc annulus.
-In these procedures, nonablative levels of radiofrequency thermal energy are used to alter collagen fibrils, which result in a healing response characterized by fibrosis.
+Radiofrequency (RF) energy is a commonly used surgical tool that has been used for tissue ablation and more recently for tissue remodeling.
+For example, radiofrequency energy has been investigated as a treatment of gastroesophageal reflux disease, i.e., the Stretta® procedure, in which radiofrequency lesions are designed to alter the biomechanics of the lower esophageal sphincter; in orthopedic procedures to remodel the joint capsule; or in an intradiscal electrothermal annuloplasty procedure, in which the treatment is intended in part to modify and strengthen the disc annulus.
+In all of these procedures, nonablative levels of radiofrequency thermal energy are used to alter collagen fibrils, which results in a healing response characterized by fibrosis.
 Recently, radiofrequency energy has been explored as a minimally invasive treatment option for fecal incontinence.

 Fecal Incontinence is the involuntary leakage of stool from the rectum and anal canal.
 Fecal continence depends on a complex interplay of anal sphincter function, pelvic floor function, stool transit time, rectal capacity, and sensation.
-There are a variety of etiologies, including injury from vaginal delivery, anal surgery, neurologic disease and the normal aging process.
-It is estimated that the disorder affects some 8% of the adult population.
-Medical management includes dietary measures, such as the addition of bulk producing agents to the diet and elimination of foods associated with diarrhea.
-Antidiarrheal drugs can be used for mild degrees of incontinence.
-Bowel management programs, commonly used in patients with spinal cord injuries, may also be effective in patients with fecal incontinence.
-Biofeedback has been investigated as well.
-Surgical approaches primarily include a sphincteroplasty.
-Other approaches may be attempted in those whose only other treatment option is the creation of a stoma.
-These approaches include an artificial anal sphincter or sacral neuromodulation.
+Etiologies vary and include injury from vaginal delivery, anal surgery, neurologic disease and the normal aging process.
+Estimated prevalence is 8% of the adult population.
+Medical management includes dietary measures, such as the addition of bulk producing agents to the diet and elimination of foods associated with diarrhea; antidiarrheal drugs for mild incontinence; bowel management programs, commonly used in patients with spinal cord injuries; and biofeedback.
+Surgical approaches primarily include a sphincteroplasty, although more novel approaches, such as sacral neuromodulation or creation of an artificial anal sphincter, may be attempted in patients whose only other treatment option is the creation of a stoma.
 Radiofrequency energy has also been investigated as a minimally invasive treatment of fecal incontinence, referred to as the Secca procedure.
-In this procedure using conscious sedation, radiofrequency energy is delivered to the sphincteric complex of the anal canal to create discrete thermal lesions.
-Over several months, these lesions heal and the tissue contracts, changing the tone of the tissue and improving continence.
-This procedure is very similar in concept to the Stretta procedure for treatment of gastroesophageal reflux disease.
+In this outpatient procedure using conscious sedation, radiofrequency energy is delivered to the sphincteric complex of the anal canal to create discrete thermal lesions.
+Over several months, these lesions heal and the tissue contracts, changing the tone of the tissue and potentially improving continence.

-In 2002, the SeccaTM System received U.S. Food and Drug Administration clearance through the 510(k) process with the following labeled indication:
+In 2002, the SeccaTM System (Mederi Therapeutics) received U.S. Food and Drug Administration clearance through the 510(k) process with the following labeled indication: